richardwebdezign/Magento_2/README.md

 Changelog
 =====================

+2.4
+===

+Module adaptations and bug fixes for Magento 2.3.x

 2.3
 ===

-Module adaptations and bug fixes for Magento 2.3
+Module adaptations and bug fixes for Magento 2.3.x
 APC - TLS 1.2

 1